mattbellis/PHYS-3330/raw-content/lab4-raw.md

 # Goals

-In this lab you will get your first exposure with op-amps and use them to build two of the simpler circuits that can be made with them: the voltage buffer (aka voltage follower), and the non-inverting amplifier.
-These two circuits are closely related and are both very useful in many applications.
+In this lab you will get your first exposure with op-amps and use them to build two incredibly useful circuits: the voltage buffer (aka voltage follower), and the non-inverting amplifier.
+These two circuits are closely related and are used in many applications.

 Op-amps serve many purposes, but one of the main uses is to amplify a small signal by increasing the voltage level while preserving as accurately as possible the original waveform.
 In real physics experiments, transducers are used to convert basic physical quantities into electric signals, as shown in Figure @fig:lab-measurement.
 An amplifier is usually needed to raise the small transducer voltage (μV to mV) to a useful level (mV to V) for the signal to be measured reliably.